FoldingAtHome/slack-rules/Escalation.md

 + [Muneeb Sultan](mailto:msultan@stanford.edu) (slack: [@msultan](https://foldingathome.slack.com/messages/@msultan/)) and [Mark Piercy](mailto:mpiercy@stanford.edu)

+Please include the client version (if possible) in your correspondence.

 ## Work Server Issues

 If you encounter systematically failing WUs or believe there are misconfigured work server settings— please contact: